-Criteria Commentary

-assumptions

-Environmental factors or assumptions • nil

-Bulk density The modest number of historic density measurements (33) in two of the three identified zones does not accord with current industry practice.
+Criteria Commentary Metallurgical factors or assumptions Previous metallurgical work by the BRGM has yet to be assessed in detail.
+Initial indications are that the metal recoveries are consistent with other similar VMS deposits, but because this work was completed approximately 35 years ago, Variscan will need to complete new studies based on significant advances in ore treatment techniques since that time.
+Environmental factors or assumptions No environmental factors or assumptions applied.
+Bulk density • The modest number of historic density measurements (33) in two of the three identified zones does not accord with current industry practice.
 An average TCM of 3.7 was applied to estimate tonnages for blocks.
-This compares to a TCM of 4.0 used by the BRGM in their original resource estimation and metallurgical work.

-Classification The broad drill spacing, notably in the upper sections of the deposit, the geological complexity of mineralisation, as well as the aforementioned uncertainty associated with the exact densities of mineralisation results in an elevated level of Inferred classification.

-Audits or reviews None completed.

-Discussion of relative accuracy/ confidence There is a level of uncertainty in the sampling database and drill core since active drilling and exploration ceased on the property more than 30 years ago.
-Recent reassay work by Variscan from three diamond holes through the deposit has mitigated much of the risk associated with old BRGM assays.
+This compares to a TCM of 4.0 believed to have been used by the BRGM in their original resource estimation and metallurgical work.
+Classification The broad drill spacing, notably in the upper sections of the deposit, the geological complexity of mineralisation, as well as the aforementioned uncertainty associated with the exact densities of mineralisation results in over 85% of the resource tonnage classified as Inferred.
+The Indicated portion of the deposit is in proximity to the underground development and where the drill hole spacing is about 20m x 20m.
+The Competent Person believes this classification is appropriate.
+Audits or reviews Internal technical review completed by QG.
+Discussion of relative accuracy/ confidence • There is a level of uncertainty in the sampling database and drill core since active drilling and exploration ceased on the property more than 30 years ago.
+Recent re-assay work by Variscan from three diamond holes through the deposit has mitigated much of the risk associated with the old BRGM assays.